-The SEED Foundation strives to improve long-term food security, agriculture, and livelihoods in Sub-Saharan Africa.
+The SEED Foundation aims to improve long-term food security, agriculture, and livelihoods in Sub-Saharan Africa.
 The meaning of SEED is “Sow and Encourage Economic Development.”

 The Foundation promotes sustainable growth and diversification of family agriculture in Africa.
 It works to help improve the storage, processing, and marketing of local African agricultural products.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Grants for smallholder agriculture in Africa.
 Grants by the SEED Foundation aim to strengthen small-holder agriculture in Sub-Saharan Africa through the following actions:

 - Facilitate access to land, water, finance, and other resources to raise rural productivity;

 - Improve diversification, storage, agro-processing, and marketing of local agricultural products;

 - Build the capacity of small agricultural producers and local rural organizations.

 About supported actions

 Grants are to relevant and experienced nonprofit organizations in France that collaborate with nonprofit partners in eligible African countries.